Parents have a responsibility to teach their children about finances — and that’s true for wealthy families and less affluent families alike.

 Step 2: Take a lifelong view toward financial literacy

-Every child, and especially those who will one day inherit substantial wealth, should have a tool kit of basic financial literacy skills by age 18, including concepts such as how to spend, how to save, how to give, and the value of a dollar.
+Every child should have a tool kit of basic financial literacy skills by age 18, including concepts such as how to spend, how to save, how to give, and the value of a dollar.

 This can start very early with an exercise as simple as a three piggy banks analogy.
-You encourage the child to divide any money he or she receives into three piggy banks: spending, saving, and community/charity.
+You encourage the child to divide any money they receive into three piggy banks: spending, saving, and community/charity.
 This shows the concept of different types or purposes of money as opposed to all being for spending.
-McKown explains that repeating this exercise can ingrain the habit of saving regularly.
+Repeating this exercise can help ingrain the habit of saving regularly.